lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ## The python interpreter

 Let's bring up the Python interpreter.
 You do this by pressing the start button, and typing in 'python' in the search box.
-You will get several versions, you need to make sure that you open then one that gives you a python version 2.7 interpreter (the teacher will show you how) and pressing enter.
+You will get several choices, the ones you are looking for are Python (command line).
+Try one of them.
+You are looking for one that gives you a python version 2.7 interpreter (the teacher will show you how).
 The result is a window where you can type in things after a arrow symbol.
 You will see something that resembles what you see below when you open the program.
 Please note: it should say Python 2.7, and not Python 3.something at the top:

 ```python
 Python 2.7.8 |Anaconda 2.1.0 (64-bit)| (default, Jul  2 2014, 15:12:11) [MS